-We are proud and appreciative of the significant efforts undertaken during the 2016-17 school year to support our students on their pathway to college and/or career success.
+We are proud and appreciative of the significant efforts undertaken to support our students on their pathway to college and/or career success.
 Although we still have extensive work to do to ensure an excellent education for every student, we have many accomplishments to celebrate.
 As our community is aware, we are committed to creating a unique pathway for every student such that each student graduates with more than just a diploma, can think critically and communicate with a purpose, values themselves and their community and leads with a growth mindset and the ability to self-manage.
 In order to reach this end, we remain committed to our core values of – encouraging bold thinking, exploring all possibilities for student success, embracing all students and families as our own, empowering school teams to impact change and engaging in meaningful feedback.
 Below is an update on our progress through the lens of our anchor values.

 Encouraging Bold Thinking